 OilAlpha sent malicious Android files to political representatives and Journalists on WhatsApp.
-The personnel was part of the negotiation hosted by Saudi Arabia from April to May 2022 between Yemini leaders involved in the nearly decade-long civil war.
+OilAlpha suspected of pro-Houthi ties after phishing attacks targeted Houthis’ targets.
 The hacking group target Android phones which people in the region widely use.
 Let us see how they sent the malicious files.

-- OilAlpha has used an infrastructure owned by the Yemeni government known as the Public Telecommunications Corporation (PTC) which is famously known to be under the direct control of Houthi authorities.
+- OilAlpha used the Public Telecommunications Corporation (PTC), a Yemeni government infrastructure under the direct control of the Houthi authorities.

 - The phishers group launched a phishing campaign through WhatsApp which is an encrypted chat messenger.